Battery Haulers, Refurbishers, Processors

 • Total weight of batteries in kg picked up

-• Single-use batteries picked up inside and outside of Ontario
+• Single-use batteries picked up in and outside of Ontario

-• Rechargeable batteries picked up inside and outside of Ontario
+• Rechargeable batteries picked up in and outside of Ontario

 • Total weight of batteries dropped off